Mental Health Services for Faculty and Staff

 - You feel overwhelmed or pressured for time.

-- Let the student know that you think he or she needs additional support.
+- Let the student know that you think they need additional support.

-- Assure the student that Counseling and Psychological Services are strictly confidential.
+- Assure the student that Counseling and Psychological Services is strictly confidential.

 - Suggest that the student call Counseling and Psychological Services at 617-824-8595.
 Hours during the academic year are Monday–Friday, 8:45 am–5:00 pm.
 It is closed holidays and weekends.
 Summer hours are Monday–Thursday, 9:00 am–5:00 pm and Friday, 9:00 am–3:00 pm.

 - Inform the clinical coordinator or a clinician if the student's situation is life-threatening.
 Our staff is available on a same-day basis in an urgent situation.
 You may want to call us when the student is in your office or accompany the student to Counseling and Psychological Services.

 - You can also make a report of your concern with the Care, Assistance, and Support Team (CAST) here.